2021 attack on Tbilisi Pride: Attack on Tbilisi Pride

 The March for Dignity was announced by Tbilisi Pride as the conclusive event for the Pride Week.
 The rally was planned to be held at 6:00 p.m. on Rustaveli Avenue.

 In parallel of the March for Dignity, two events were planned by its opponents.
 Georgian Orthodox Church has called for public prayer meeting at Kashveti Church at 5:00 p.m., while the conservative groups who signed the agreement to counter the parade intended to mobilize at 10:00 a.m. and block the Rustaveli Avenue, preventing the March for Dignity from taking place.
 Some Orthodox priests have also joined the counter-protests.

 The counter-protesters gathered from early morning in the 9 April Garden.
 They moved near the parliament building, where the leaders of the counter-demonstration gave speech in front of the public.
 Counter-protesters destroyed the tents erected by the opposition political parties against the sitting government in the preceding months because those parties signed agreement on LGBT rights with Tbilisi Pride.
-They tore down the EU Flag, with Zurab Makharadze, one of the leading figures of the counter-protests, announcing that "the flag which was tore down will remain down until ambassadors come here and apologize for supporting pederasty", and erected the cross in front of the parliament, signifying that "laws in this country will be written in accordance with Christian morals".
+They tore down the EU Flag, with Zurab Makharadze, one of the leading figures of the counter-protests, announcing that "the flag which was torn down will remain down until ambassadors come here and apologize for supporting pederasty", and erected the cross in front of the parliament, signifying that "laws in this country will be written in accordance with Christian morals".

-The Prime Minister of Georgia, Irakli Gharibashvili repeatedly urged the LGBT rights activists to abstain from holding the March for Dignity, claiming it would lead to disorder.
+The Prime Minister of Georgia, Irakli Garibashvili repeatedly urged the LGBT rights activists to abstain from holding the March for Dignity, claiming it would lead to disorder.
 In a televised address, he again urged the activists to either choose one of the alternative locations suggested by the MIA, or not to go forward with the plan at all, calling it unreasonable.
-Gharibashvili warned that it would provoke negative reactions from a large segment of the Georgian population.
+Garibashvili warned that it would provoke negative reactions from a large segment of the Georgian population.
 He blamed the "radical opposition" and the ex-president in exile, Mikheil Saakashvili, for being behind the March in order to destabilize the country and cause chaos.
 On the other hand, the MIA issued an official statement, saying that they regarded holding the March in a public space as too risky and asked them to refrain from it, or cancel the event altogether.
 The claims were later reasserted by the chairman of Georgian Dream and the former Speaker of Georgian Parliament, Irakli Kobakhidze.